ASGDLO/Quantitative-Binance-Futures/README.md

 Finding a profitable algorithm is too difficult.
 However, Renaissance Technologies knows how to make money in derivative markets.
 I believe there is alpha in the future market and crypto is the best platform we can trade on.</p>

-We use backtesting, paper trading, live trading, trade signal visualization, grid search, find best parameter with Basian Optimazation.
+We use backtesting, paper trading, live trading, trade signal visualization, grid search, find best parameter with Machine Learning.

 ## Philosophy